OlivierLDff/QtIosCMake/README.md

 ### Showcase

-The Application [QQuickMaterialHelperGallery](https://github.com/OlivierLDff/QQuickMaterialHelperGallery) showcase the use of this library. *See QtIosCMake call in `platform/PostBuildPlatform.cmake` and iOs ressources in `platform/ios/`.
-See QtStaticCMake call in `CMakeLists.txt`*
+The Application [QaterialGallery](https://github.com/OlivierLDff/QaterialGallery) showcase the use of this library. *See QtIosCMake call in `platforms/Deploy.cmake` and iOs ressources in `platforms/ios/`.
+See QtStaticCMake call in `platforms/Deploy.cmake`*

 ## How to use it